masinger/Gossip4Net/README.md

 }
 ```

-If both are present and the url specified on the method mapping is relative, it will be resolved/appended to the url given in `[HttpApi]`.
+If both are present and the url specified on the method mapping is relative, it will be combined with the url given in `[HttpApi]`.

 ```csharp
 [HttpApi("https://httpbin.org")]